 Each year there are more new cases of skin cancer than breast, prostate, lung and colon cancer combined, making skin cancer the most common cancer in the United States.
 It is estimated by the American Cancer Society that there will be 192,310 new cases of melanoma, 95,830 noninvasive (in situ) and 96,480 invasive, diagnosed in the U.S in 2019.

-According to The Skin Cancer Foundation, a person’s risk for melanoma doubles if he or she has had more than five sunburns, so it is incredible important to wear sunscreen whenever you are outside.
+According to The Skin Cancer Foundation, a person’s risk for melanoma doubles if he or she has had more than five sunburns, so it is incredibly important to wear sunscreen whenever you are outside.
 Just by wearing SPF 15 or higher when you are outside, you reduce the risk of developing squamous cell carcinoma by 40% and the risk of developing melanoma by 50%.

 Choosing the Best Sunscreen